XpaceOff/viewfx/README.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

-Once you have rust and all the dependencies installed, clone the repository and `cd` to the folder.
+Once you have Rust and all the dependencies installed, clone the repository and `cd` to the folder.
 Inside of it:

 To install the ViewFX npm dependencies:
 ```bash